Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility

+Compressibility measurements have been considered so far mainly for the characterization of Bi$_2$Se$_3$ thin crystals [\onlinecite{Xu2015nl}], and for the purpose of Landau-level spectroscopy in HgTe films [\onlinecite{Kozlov2016prl}].
+Here we subtract the series combination of insulator capacitance $C_{ins}$ to the total capacitance $C_{tot}$ to obtain the quantum capacitance correction, $C_Q=e^2\chi$. $C_{tot}$ can be tuned by a DC gate voltage $V_g$ controlling altogether the charge density $n$ and the applied electric field $\mathcal{E}$.
+High frequency measurements ($\lesssim10\;\mathrm{GHz}$) give access to the dissipative regime, governed by the conductivity $\sigma$, and yield the diffusion constant $\mathcal{D}=\sigma/C_Q$.
+Thin insulators allow for high fields eventually exceeding the critical field $\mathcal{E}_T\simeq 1.2\;10^{8}\;\mathrm{Vm^{-1}}$ of our CdHgTe/HgTe THJs.
+Compressibility measurement plays an important role here.
+First, it provides an absolute chemical potential scale with a zero given by the Dirac dip, and secondly it gives the precise behavior of the diffusion constant, which helps identifying the scattering mechanisms.

 Following earlier work on graphene [\onlinecite{Pallecchi2011prb}] we primarily measure the electronic compressibility by vectorial network analyzer (VNA) techniques (frequency range $\omega/2\pi=50\;\mathrm{kHz}$--$8\;\mathrm{GHz}$) in a cryogenic RF probe station at $10\;\mathrm{K}$.
 Standard in-situ calibration techniques enable to de-embed the circuitry and the contact resistance contributions from the MITI-Cap admittance $Y(\omega)$ of interest.
-The admittance spectrum $Y(\omega)$ is accurately described by a distributed resistance-capacitance model [\onlinecite{Pallecchi2011prb}], $Y(\omega)/W=+\jmath C_{tot}\omega L \times\tanh(\sqrt{\jmath \sigma^{-1} C_{tot}\omega L^2})/\sqrt{\jmath \sigma^{-1} C_{tot}\omega L^2}$.
-With $1/C_{tot}=1/C_{ins}+1/C_{Q}$ the measured quantum capacitance per unit area, $C_Q=e^2\partial n/\partial \mu$ is a non-local compressibility where $n$ stands for the total TI charge and $\mu$ the value of the chemical potential at the TI surface.
-When two fluids are in mutual equilibrium, e.g. TSSs with BSs or TSSs with MSSs, they share the same surface chemical potential and their respective densities simply add in the total compressibility.
-The finite thickness of our HgTe-TI samples secures semi-infinite medium response, and the compressibility is the sum of the upper surface and semi-infinite bulk contributions.
-In the doped sample $S_B$, the sheet conductance includes a constant BS contribution which remains uniform over the bulk in the full frequency range.
+The admittance spectrum $Y(\omega)$ is accurately described by a distributed resistance-capacitance model, $Y(\omega)/W=+\jmath C_{tot}\omega L \times\tanh(\sqrt{\jmath \sigma^{-1} C_{tot}\omega L^2})/\sqrt{\jmath \sigma^{-1} C_{tot}\omega L^2}$.
+With $1/C_{tot}=1/C_{ins}+1/C_{Q}$, the measured quantum capacitance per unit area $C_Q=e^2\partial n/\partial \mu$ is a non-local compressibility where $n$ stands for the total TI charge and $\mu$ the value of the chemical potential at the TI surface.
+When two fluids are in mutual equilibrium, e.g. Dirac and/or VPS with bulk states (BSs), they share the same surface chemical potential and their respective densities simply add in the total compressibility.
+The large thickness of our HgTe-TI samples allows us to model them as semi-infinite, and the compressibility is the sum of the upper surface and a semi-infinite bulk contribution.
+In the doped sample $S_B$, the sheet conductance includes a frequency-independent BS contribution.